quantrocket/wp-business-intelligence-lite/readme.txt

 * Some major bug fixes and support of click event on bar chart (example for developers to be extended to other charts) = 1.2.1 =
 * Missing include added to includes.php
+= 1.3 =
+* Removed file with potential vulnerability

 == Frequently Asked Questions ==